Dale-Xu1/lynn/README.md

 In the grammar declaration file, the lexer is defined using `token` and `frag` statements that associate an identifier with a regular expression.
 Token expressions may refer to fragments via identifiers.
+It is also valid for token statements to contain no expression.
+The lexer will never generate any tokens of such a type, but may be used in the parser (this is useful if the user chooses to write a preprocessor for the lexer, which is enabled by the `BaseLexer` interface).
 Lynn will merge all token expressions into a DFA and compile it to a lexer program.

 The parser is defined using `rule` statements, which describe the LALR(1) context-free grammar.